 --caption-style subtleSmall clean text at the bottom.
 Stays out of the way.

-// claude_desktop_config.json { "mcpServers": { "podcli": { "command": "node", "args": ["dist/index.js"], "cwd": "./podcli" } } }
+// claude_desktop_config.json or codex setup { "mcpServers": { "podcli": { "command": "node", "args": ["dist/index.js"], "cwd": "./podcli" } } }